Search

 August 1, 2023

-Le Petit Prince, or The Little Prince, by Antoine de Saint-Exupéry offers some if not the wisest of all Life’s principles.
+Here to answer these questions is Le Petit Prince, or The Little Prince.
+In this world renowned tale, author Antoine de Saint-Exupéry offers some if not the wisest of all Life’s principles.
 The tale’s hero, Le Petit Prince, doesn’t actually slay any dragons.
 But what he does so heroically is embody the curiosity of all children, as he roams the globe in wonder, endlessly posing questions and insatiably delving into the mysteries of Life’s enigmas.
 He doesn’t try to impress or win hearts.
-No, his genius and depth and mastery are instead born of a passive sort of openness.
+No, his heroism is a different kind, born of passive openness.
 He teaches us that we don’t have to slay the dragon to be a real hero.
-We can be heroes and heroines in the most royally dignified, decent, authentic and curiously wide-eyed way.
+What we learn is that we can ALL be heroes or heroines—of the dignified, decent, authentic and curiously wide-eyed kind.

 As children, we once trembled over the notion of witches under the bed and marveled at the idea of tooth fairies.
 We’d gaze at the sun and the moon and the stars.
-We’d try to catch butterflies and chase rainbows.
-Surprise was our main emotion.
+We’d paint our faces and wear the gaudiest and glitziest of garbs.
+We’d try to catch butterflies or chase rainbows and delight in everything or nothing at all.
 Wonder was our approach to everything.
+And magic was our compass.

-Here to enchant you are some of the key wisdoms we can use to become more princely and princessly creatures on this planet:
+Here to enchant you are some of the key wisdoms we can use to become more princely/princessly creatures on this planet:

 (Excerpt from penguin.co.uk)